 - Scotoma: well localized and defined deficit of a portion of the visual field; it may present as a relative or absolute scotoma.
 Interestingly enough, all of us have a physiological scotoma (blind area) that corresponds to the retinal area where we have our optical papilla.

 How to find our blind spot

 Let’s carry out this simple and quick test to identify the blind spot that each of us has physiologically.
-Let’s start by covering one of the two eyes, for example, the left; now concentrate on observing the image shown in the link (blind-spot image); make sure you are at about 30 cm from the screen and start fixing the cross with your eye.
+Let’s start by covering one of the two eyes, for example, the left; now concentrate on observing the image shown in figure 1 (blind-spot image); make sure you are at about 30 cm from the screen and start fixing the cross with your eye.
 It is of fundamental importance not to make movements with the eyes.